Liouville Conformal Field Theory on even-dimensional spheres: Liouville Conformal Field Fheory in higher dimension: the classical theory

-\paragraph{The Classical Liouville action functional} As explained above, the starting point of the classical Liouville theory is to find a metric conformally equivalent to the standard one and which has constant negative curvature $-\Lambda$.
-Since a conformal metric can be put under the form $e^{2\phi}g$ the latter is tantamount to saying that the conformal factor $\phi$ is a solution of a higher-dimensional Laplace equation :
+As explained above, the starting point of the classical LCFT is to find a metric conformally equivalent to $g$ and which has constant negative curvature $-\Lambda$.
+Since a conformal metric can be put under the form $e^{2\phi}g$, by Equation~\eqref{eq:cov_GJMS} the latter is tantamount to saying that the conformal factor $\phi$ is a solution of a higher-dimensional Laplace equation:

-The variational formulation of this problem just corresponds to saying that $\frac 1b\phi$ is a minimiser of the Liouville action functional \ref{Liouville_action} .
+The variational formulation of this problem just corresponds to saying that $\frac 1b\phi$ is a minimiser of the Liouville action functional~\eqref{Liouville_action}